top of page

 So, the first part of our South Korean trip looked a bit like this:

-Day 1 – Food shopping and watching local TV without subtitles (just because).
-I don't like flying that much and after a 13 hour flight I need rest.
-I suffer from quite severe motion sickness so sometimes I need more rest than your averege traveller.I also discovered how jet lag feels like.
-It was my first long haul flight and although I felt fine while on the plane, a few hours after landing and the following day it really hit me.
+Food shopping and watching local TV without subtitles (just because).
+I don't like flying that much and after a 13-hour flight, I need rest.
+I suffer from quite severe motion sickness so sometimes I need more rest than your average traveller.
+I also discovered what jet lag feels like.
+It was my first long-haul flight and although I felt fine while on the plane, a few hours after landing and the following day it really hit me.

-We needed get our energy back and luckily the Lotte Mart in Seoul Station was close to us.
+We needed to get our energy back and luckily the Lotte Mart in Seoul Station was close to us.
 We found quite a few varieties of Kimchi, Soju and all the noodles you can imagine - my only points of interest for that day.

-Day 2 – First visit to the National Museum of Korea.
+First visit to the National Museum of Korea.
 If you're travelling by metro, you need to get to Ichon Station (exit 2) - then walk about 2 minutes to Yongsan Family Park.
 The admission is free for the Main Hall and Children's Museum but there are fees for the Special Exhibitions.
-You could spend days in there, analizing every single item and you could not possibly get bored.
+You could spend days in there, analysing every single item and you could not possibly get bored.
 Tired?
 Yes!
 Hungry?
 Definitely! - So I would suggest our approach - go again on a different day if you're really passionate about the subject and try all the food you can from the local shops, restaurants and supermarkets.

-Day 3Perfume making class (because why not), Kimchi + Tteokbokki + Hanbok experience and went to Seoullo 7017 - an elevated park built on a former highway overpass.
-We went there quite a few times since it was close to our accomodation.
+Perfume making class (because why not), Kimchi + Tteokbokki + Hanbok experience and went to Seoullo 7017 - an elevated park built on a former highway overpass.
+We went there quite a few times since it was close to our accommodation.
 It was the first time I created my own perfume and I will definitely try it again.
 I still have the bottle you can see below and it's still pretty full as I don't dare use it all up.
 Making kimchi in South Korea was a dream come true and I was glad to see I've been following a good recipe and method all these years.

-We planned our trip for the whole month of May, after a lot of research suggested it was a good time to visit both countries, so we went to the Festival by accident.
+We planned our trip for the whole month of May after a lot of research suggested it was a good time to visit both countries, so we went to the Festival by accident.
 I will try my best to plan around this next time I'm in Korea.
-Jogyesa temple, where the lantern parade ends, is a must see in Seoul.
+Jogyesa temple, where the lantern parade ends, is a must-see in Seoul.

 Busan Port